NVIDIA/NeMo/docs/source/nlp/text_classification.rst

 | **{training,validation,test}_ds.num_samples** | integer         | ``-1``                                                 | Number of samples to be used from the dataset; -1 means all samples                                                   |
 +-----------------------------------------------+-----------------+--------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------+

-Training Procedure
-^^^^^^^^^^^^^^^^^^

-At the start of each training experiment, there is a printed log of the experiment specification including any parameters added or overridden via the command-line.
-It also shows additional information, such as which GPUs are available, where logs are saved, and some samples from the datasets with their corresponding inputs to the model.
-It also provides some stats on the lengths of sequences in the dataset.

-After each epoch, you should see a summary table of metrics on the validation set which include the following metrics:

-- :code:`Precision`
-- :code:``Recall`
-- :code:`F1`

-At the end of training, NeMo saves the last checkpoint at the path specified in ``.nemo`` format.

 Model Evaluation and Inference
 ------------------------------